Garland Mountain

 What is the process and what is sporting clays?

-• First you check-in.
-This includes signing a Liability Release Waiver, renting a golf cart and choosing which course or shooting game you want to take part in.
-You can also purchase shells/ammo and rent shotguns from us.
+When you arrive, you’ll first check in, which includes signing a Liability Release Waiver, renting a golf cart, and selecting the course or shooting game you’d like to participate in.
+You can also purchase ammunition and rent shotguns if needed.

-• Once on the course of choice, you will start on station one which will be clearly marked with bright orange lettering.
-You will continue the course in numeric order until each shooting station has been shot.
-Our course manager will also be available to assist with getting you started.
+Once on the course of your choice, you’ll start at station one, clearly marked with bright orange signage.
+You’ll progress through the course in numeric order, shooting at each station.
+Our course manager will be available to help get you started if needed.

-If shooting in a group, participants can take turns operating the controller that launches the targets.
-Or, if shooting individually, a timer can be set on the controller allowing for a delayed launch.
+If you’re shooting in a group, participants can take turns operating the controller that launches the targets.
+If shooting solo, the controller can be set with a timer for a delayed launch.

-A Hit or Dead Bird – refers to a clay that at a minimum has a chip break off or is preferably smashed.
+- A Hit or Dead Bird refers to a clay that is at least chipped or completely broken.

-A Miss or Lost Bird – refers to a clay that is not broken, or at a minimum chipped.
+- A Miss or Lost Bird refers to a clay that remains unbroken or untouched.

-• After shooting all designated stations, the shooter with the most recorded hits or dead birds wins.
+After completing all the stations, the shooter with the most hits or dead birds wins.

-• Return your golf cart to the same area where it was picked up.
-Grab a bite to eat and a cold beverage while enjoying the beautiful views on our expansive decks and in the company of friends.
+Return your golf cart to the designated area.
+Then, relax with a bite to eat and a cold beverage while enjoying the stunning views from our expansive decks with friends.

 What if I have experience with shooting shotguns but have never shot clays?

-We recommend checking-out the Developmental Course.
+We recommend checking-out our Valley or Pines Course.
 The targets here move at a slower speed and are flying closer to the shooting decks.
 This allows you to more easily develop the hand-eye coordination needed to successfully break clays.
 If you’re easily smashing targets here you know you’re ready for the course!

 Another option is our Introductory Lesson.
 You will shoot anywhere from 25-50 targets during the lesson.
 The lesson provides an informative orientation on safety, diagnosis of potential eye dominance, proper gun mounting, stance, and shot technique.
 The lesson is in a relaxed atmosphere and is meant to be enjoyed.
 If you truly want to enjoy the sport of breaking clays and accelerate the ‘learning curve’, an introductory lesson is highly recommended!